Protect your ONTAP cluster data using BlueXP backup and recovery

 How BlueXP backup and recovery works

 When you enable BlueXP backup and recovery on a Cloud Volumes ONTAP or on-premises ONTAP system, the service performs a full backup of your data.
-Volume snapshots are not included in the backup image.
 After the initial backup, all additional backups are incremental, which means that only changed blocks and new blocks are backed up.
 This keeps network traffic to a minimum.
-BlueXP backup and recovery is built on top of the NetApp SnapMirror Cloud technology.
+Backup to object storage is built on top of the NetApp SnapMirror Cloud technology.

 The following image shows the relationship between each component:

-A diagram showing how BlueXP backup and recovery communicates with the volumes on the source systems and the destination object storage where the backup files are located.
+A diagram showing how BlueXP backup and recovery communicates with the volumes on the source systems and the secondary storage system and destination object storage where the replicated volumes and backup files are located.

 Where backups reside